nauam/Courses/docs/api/rundeck-api.md

 The user specified must either be part of the URL, or be part of the request content.

-**Note:** As of QW Control 3.3.8, the actual token value **is only available at creation time through the response of this endpoint**.
+**Note:** As of Rundeck 3.3.8, the actual token value **is only available at creation time through the response of this endpoint**.
 Be sure to store your tokens as they will not be available later.

 **For API v18 and earlier**: by default the role `api_token_group` is set for the generated token, and the duration will be the maximum allowed token duration.
 If `user` is present in the URL, then the request content is ignored and can be empty.